david-brodeur/ros-packages/README.md

 # ros-packages
-Robotics applications using the Robot Operating System (ROS)
+Robotic applications using the Robot Operating System (ROS)